 Maintaining a clean home is part of having a happy home where people enjoy living.
 With furniture, upholstery is just one aspect but an important one.
-Think about all the times people have eaten on the couch, dropping bits of food or drink that leave stains.
+Think about all the time people have eaten on the couch, dropping bits of food or drink that leave stains.
 Then you have the dirty feet, dirty clothing, and just everyday wear and tear that can leave stains in your upholstery and looks dirty and drab.
 As you are about to discover, getting those stains out does not have to be painful.

 The most important thing to remember when cleaning is to consider the fabric.
 If you are unsure, you can check with the manufacturer’s information.
-Then, before you start in cleaning a large stain, we recommend you work first on an inconspicuous area to ensure no discoloration or damage is done.
+Then, before you start cleaning a large stain, we recommend you work first on an inconspicuous area to ensure no discoloration or damage is done.
 With that done, the following are a few of the most common stains found on upholstery and methods for removing them.

-The family sits around to watch TV and in comes the hot, buttered popcorn.
+The family sits around to watch TV and it comes to the hot, buttered popcorn.
 Although everyone is careful, pieces can fall and then you have a grease stain.
 For butter, the best option is to choose a dry cleaning solvent, which can be found at grocery and retail stores.
 Apply a little onto a clean, white cloth and blot at the stain, never rub.
 Next, mix one tablespoon of a mild, ph-balanced detergent with one cup of warm water.
 Again, blot at the stain.
 Next, using another towel, sponge the solvent and detergent off with clean, warm water and allow the spot to dry.

 Cheese is another food that is seen spilled on upholstery.
 Again, things like nachos are a favorite snack food but they leave stains.
 For cheese, mix one teaspoon of mild, ph-balanced detergent with one cup of warm water.
 With a clean, white towel, blot at the cheese stain.
 Then mix one tablespoon of regular ammonia with one-half cup of water, again blotting the stain.
 Finally, blot the stain with clean water to remove any detergent or ammonia and let the area dry.

 Coming home from work you sit down with a pen in your pocket and before you know it, a stain is left.
 Ballpoint pens, especially blue, are common stain makers but as you will discover with this upholstery cleansing tip, they too come out.
-The key however, is to be patient and persistent, as ink stains can be stubborn.
+The key, however, is to be patient and persistent, as ink stains can be stubborn.
 Just make sure you only blot.
-Rubbing could cause the ink stain worsen.
+Rubbing could cause the ink stain to worsen.
 You have a number of options such as:

-Sipping coffee on an upholstered chair or sofa is everyday occurrence.
+Sipping coffee on an upholstered chair or sofa is an everyday occurrence.
 To remove a coffee stain, mix one teaspoon of a mild, ph-balanced detergent with one cup of warm water, then blot from the outside in.
-Follow this with blotting the stain with a mixture of one-third cup white vinegar with two-thirds cup water.
+Follow this by blotting the stain with a mixture of one-third cup white vinegar with two-thirds cup water.
 When finished, use a clean, white towel to absorb any excess, allow the area to dry.

 Upholstery clean tips are important since dust settles onto fabric more than hard surfaces.
 Therefore, regular clean to keep your upholstery looking and smelling clean is essential.
 In fact, we recommend you clean your upholstery furniture once every two months.
-Typically, you can use your regular vacuum clean with the appropriate attachment to keep it clean.
+Typically, you can use your regular vacuum cleaner with the appropriate attachment to keep it clean.
 Just keeping the dust off will help your furniture last much longer.
 Then when necessary, use the above tips for removing stains.
 With this, you can enjoy your favorite sofa or chair without having to spend hard-earned money on new furniture